pxbunny/yt-smart-tv/README.md

 You can pair your phone with YouTube running in TV mode and use it as a remote control.

 1. Open YouTube TV mode.
-2. Go to **Settings → Watch on TV → Enter TV code**.
+2. Go to **Settings > Watch on TV > Enter TV code**.
-3. Follow on-screen steps to finish pairing.
+3. Follow the on-screen steps to finish pairing.

 > After pairing, you can queue videos, control playback/volume, and browse from your phone while the TV UI plays on your computer.